Legal & Policies

 • Hosts the showcase website https://lequeux-thomas.com (WordPress).

-• No sensitive data related to the add-in is stored via Hostinger.
+• No sensitive add-in-related data is stored via Hostinger.

 9. Cookies and Website

-The website https://lequeux-thomas.com may use cookies for audience measurement (Google Analytics) or operational purposes.
-An information banner and consent system are in place in compliance with CNIL requirements.
+The website https://lequeux-thomas.com may use cookies for audience measurement (Google Analytics) or functionality.
+An information banner and consent system are in place in accordance with CNIL requirements.

 10. International Data Transfers

-Personal data processed in connection with the add-in may be transferred outside the European Union in the following cases:
+Personal data processed in the context of the add-in may be subject to transfers outside the European Union in the following cases:

-• Mistral AI engine: data is hosted in the European Union by default.
-Mistral AI is a French company natively subject to the GDPR.
-No transfer outside the EU is required by default.
-Some of Mistral AI's subprocessors may be located outside the EU; in such cases, transfers are governed by Standard Contractual Clauses (SCCs) in compliance with the GDPR, as detailed in Mistral AI's DPA.
+• Standard mode (Mistral AI): data is hosted in the European Union by default.
+Mistral AI is a French company natively subject to GDPR.
+No transfer outside the EU is necessary by default.

-• OptIA Online engine: inference data passes through Modal's infrastructure (United States).
-However, Modal contractually commits to never accessing function input and output content and to deleting them after retrieval.
+• Private AI mode (OptIA Online): inference data transits through Modal's infrastructure (United States).
+Modal contractually commits to never accessing the content of function inputs and outputs and to deleting them after retrieval.
 The AI model is operated exclusively by Thomas LEQUEUX Consulting in an isolated container.
-Data is never transmitted to a third-party AI provider.
-Modal's data processing terms are governed by their Data Processing Addendum (DPA), which provides the necessary safeguards for data transfers in compliance with the GDPR.
+Modal's data processing terms are governed by their Data Processing Addendum (DPA).

-When the user chooses the OptIA Offline engine, no data transfer takes place.
+When the user chooses the OptIA Offline engine, no data transfer occurs.

-This policy may be updated at any time depending on changes to product features or regulations.
+This policy may be updated at any time based on product feature developments or regulatory changes.

 ✨ Ethical Commitment Charter